 You may also have flu like symptoms with episodes of shivering and shaking for a day or two.
-However, a high temperature could also indicate that you have COVID-19 or another infection (see advice on page 6).
+However, a high temperature could also indicate that you have COVID-19 or another infection.
 You can rest and take the normal dose of paracetamol (follow the advice in the packaging) to help make you feel better.